Lyunee/MasteryMakeMaps/HowTo.md

  16. run `python textWeb.py <graphname> allSubGroups`.
 This creates text files with website content that describes the sub-groups of each group.
 The step number 12 must have been run for all groups for this step to work.
  17. run `python textWeb.py <graphname> listNeighbors`.
 This creates a text file with the website content of the closest neighbors page.
  18. run `python textWeb.py <graphname> bridges`.
 This creates a text file for the website with the bridges between each groups.
- 19. create the website using the picture and text files generated
+ 19. use the pictures and text files generated to fill the website's pages